Understanding formative, summative, and interim assessment and their role in student learning

 • Instructional needs of individual students

 To understand the value of interim assessment, it’s helpful to understand its variety of purposes.
 One is to provide educators insight into growth patterns in student learning.
-Growth can be calculated from student achievement scores taken at logical intervals, such as fall to spring, or fall to fall, or whatever makes the most sense for the local district.
+Growth can be calculated from student achievement scores taken at logical intervals, such as fall to spring, or fall to fall, or whatever makes the most sense for a district.
 Many educators use a fall-winter-spring schedule when administering MAP® Growth™, our interim assessment.
-The seasonal system permits enough instructional time between test administrations to be able to calculate growth in learning with statistical confidence.
+The seasonal system permits enough instructional time between test administrations to allow educators to calculate growth in learning with statistical confidence.

 Another purpose of interim assessment is to help teachers make decisions around differentiating instruction.
-If the assessment is adaptive, those decisions can better serve all the students in the class—not only those who are ready to learn at grade level.
+If the assessment is adaptive, those decisions can better serve all the students in the class, not only those who are ready to learn at grade level.
 Within any given classroom, teachers will have students who are ready to go deep with concepts, be challenged, and apply and expand their learning.
 Conversely, there will be other students who need to learn foundational concepts and skills before they’re prepared for grade-level concepts and skills.
-Interim assessment can help identify gaps so that all students have the opportunity to grow – no matter where they are starting.
+Interim assessment can help identify gaps so all students have the opportunity to grow, no matter where they are starting from.

 These missing foundational concepts and skills may be from the previous grade, or even further back.
 The gaps provide an enormous challenge for teachers whose only information on their students relates to specific grade-level content.
-For the students who are ready to be challenged—what are they ready to be challenged by?
-And for the students who are not prepared to learn grade-level standards yet—where are they?
+For the students who are ready to be challenged, what are they ready to be challenged by?
+And for the students who are not prepared to learn grade-level standards yet, where are they in their learning?

-One way to answer these questions is via an adaptive assessment like MAP Growth.
 MAP Growth quickly and precisely targets every student’s level of achievement—including students performing at, above, or below grade level.
 Interim assessment does more than help teachers instructionally.
-It also supports students in looking at their own growth – where they are and want to go, what their goals should be, and what an action plan for learning looks like.
+It also supports students in looking at their own growth: where they are and want to go, what their goals should be, and what an action plan for learning looks like.
 The other purposes of interim assessment are predictive and evaluative.
 Its data can help educators predict student performance on important markers and evaluate whether teaching strategies, programs, and curricula are effective.

 Guide